-When writing a degree/doctoral thesis, the guidance for text composition for academic degree theses must be observed, as found in the Guidelines for Producing Degree/Doctoral Theses (see also section 6 "Other relevant guidelines and regulations").
+When writing a degree/doctoral thesis, the guidance for text composition for academic degree theses must be observed, as set out in the Guidelines for Writing Theses at MedUni Vienna (see also "Overview of PDF/A-1a and 1b specifications").

-When conducting literature research, academic literature (including online) must always be given precedence over non-academic literature.
+When conducting literature research, academic literature must always be given precedence over non-academic literature (including online).